andrewpadg/DNASequencer/README.md

 ### Running the program

 #### 1.
-Input DNA sequences in dna-samples.txt in this format
+Input DNA sequences in dna-samples.txt in this format (case-insensitive, example in example.txt)

 ```
 --"species name"